mgblackwater/stevekinney.net/content/courses/testing/mocking-modules.md

 ---
+title: Understanding Vitest Module Mocking
+description: Learn how to mock modules in Vitest using vi.mock and vi.doMock.
-modified: 2024-09-17T11:28:26-06:00
+modified: 2024-09-28T11:31:15-06:00
 ---

 > [!warning] A Word on Module Systems
 > `vi.mock` works only for modules that were imported with the `import` keyword.
 It doesn't work with `require`.

 Vitest provides `vi.mock`, which allows you to mock any import that you provide a path for.
-It's go the following signature:
+It's got the following signature:

 ```ts
 (path: string, factory?: () => unknown) => void
 ```

 The `factory` is a function that you provide as a substitute for whatever _really_ resides at the file path.
-You'll that it's optional.
+You'll see that it's optional.
 Here is how it goes down:

 1. If you provided a `factory` function, it will use the return value of that function as the replacement for whatever module lives at `path`.
-2. If you don't provide a factory, but you do have a `__mocks__ ` directory at the same location and an alternative file in that `__mocks__ ` directory, then it will substiture that in.
+2. If you don't provide a factory, but you do have a `__mocks__ ` directory at the same location and an alternative file in that `__mocks__ ` directory, then it will substitute that in.
-3. Vitest will use it's automocking algorithm.
+3. Vitest will use its automocking algorithm.

-## Auto-mocking Algorithm
+## Auto-Mocking Algorithm

 If you don't provide a factory, Vitest will employ its [automocking algorithm](https://vitest.dev/guide/mocking.html#automocking-algorithm):